-The promise of a generous salary is a tempting reason to become a trainee solicitor but the flipside is that qualifying is an expensive business.
-Non-law graduates need to cover conversion course (usually known as the CPE or GDL) fees, which range from £4,000 to £11,250 full time, and all graduates who want to become a trainee solicitor need to fund the legal practice course or LPC, which costs from £7,000 to £16,200 full time, depending on course provider and location.
+The promise of a generous salary is a tempting reason to become a trainee solicitor but the flip-side is that qualifying is an expensive business.
+According to a report by the Institute for Fiscal Studies published in July 2019, students studying at British universities will graduate with much higher debts than before, averaging £50,000.
+Non-law graduates need to cover conversion courses (usually known as the CPE or GDL) fees, which can range from £5,000 to £12,000 full time, and all graduates who want to become a trainee solicitor need to fund the legal practice course or LPC, which costs from £9,000 to £17,000 full time, depending on course provider and location.

 While you're here: massive changes to the way solicitors qualify are on the horizon with the introduction of the law SQE exam.
 Do you know how they will affect you?
 Find out here.

 Many large and medium-sized commercial firms provide financial support for the LPC and the GDL but to be eligible for this you’ll have to have a training contract lined up with them and attend the institution of their choice for the LPC.